 Suddenly the world around them seemed to blur, swirl, and shift, soon becoming the familiar world of the mountains and plains of their reality, that Lucian had travelled with Kyvan when they first came to the charm network, but suddenly, Lucian saw something he was not expecting: lying unconscious on the field of charm was a dragon, but Lucian recognized the form of his friend Kyvan!!

-'NO!!'
+"NO!!"
 Lucian cried.
-'Kyvan!!'
+"Kyvan!!"
 He flew swiftly down toward the field, landing close to his friend's apparently lifeless body.
-Kyvan was lying on his side, his wings drooping limply on either side of him, and his eyes were closed.
+Kyvan was lying on his side; his wings drooping limply on either side of him, and his eyes were closed.
 If not for his stilled chest, Lucian would have thought his friend was asleep.
 He looked up as Novaran and Alina came up beside him.

 Crouching by his friend's side, Lucian used his telekinesis to gently roll Kyvan onto his back, before checking his vitals, which by now were very weak, then focused, reaching into his own mind to awaken his telepathic ability.
 Finding it, Lucian focused on conscious control of that power, which let him scan his friend's mind.
 Kyvan's thoughts were incredibly erratic, possibly due to the charm draining so much life out of him, and the psychic static from his friend's nearly-destroyed mind almost made Lucian bleed from the muzzle due to the strength of it!
 Looking up at Novaran, Lucian's eyes held absolute desperation.
-'Can you save my friend, Novaran?
-Please, I'm begging you!'
+"Can you save my friend, Novaran?
+Please, I'm begging you!"
 Novaran nodded, placing a kind, reassuring hand on his shoulder.

-However, because of Lucian's willingness to risk even greater exposure to the chrysolite than before to save his best friend, the charm slowly began destroying the pigmentation cells within the skin of his hands and feet, as they slowly started growing paler and paler, until the colour had all but vanished from Lucian's paws, leaving them entirely a pale smoky white colour; the cross between this and his normal navy blue skin about halfway up his forelegs and hind-paws!!!
-Soon, the power, heat, and light slowly began to fade away, as Lucian's grip on Kyvan's chest weakened, then he felt exhaustion creep into his spent muscles, as he toppled heavily onto his side, slipping into unconsciousness.
+However, because of Lucian's willingness to risk even greater exposure to the chrysolite than before to save his best friend, the charm slowly began destroying the pigmentation cells within the skin of his hands and feet, as they slowly started growing paler and paler, until the colour had all but vanished from Lucian's paws, leaving them entirely a pale silvery-white colour; the cross between this and his normal navy blue skin about halfway up his forelegs and hind-paws!!!
+Soon, the power, heat, and light slowly began to fade away; the glow in the stone in his ring slowly fading, as Lucian's grip on Kyvan's chest weakened, then he felt exhaustion creep into his spent muscles, as he toppled heavily onto his side, slipping into unconsciousness.
 A few seconds passed before Kyvan's eyes slowly fluttered open, and he took a slow, deep breath.
-'Wh-what happened?!' he asked weakly.
+"Wh-what happened?!" he asked weakly.
 He then looked over, seeing Lucian's prone form beside him, one hand still resting on his chest, and Kyvan smiled, noticing Lucian, though unconscious, wore a smile as well.

 Chapter 5- Endeavours for a New world